 Verdelho Madeira is my favourite pairing with Potato Leek Soup as I must always have hot soup, and the contrast between cold white wine and the heat of the soup hurts my teeth.
 Verdelho Madeira can be served at room temperature in small 3 ounce portions.
 This helps the Potato Leek Soup taste hot, as you only need to sip away at the fortified wine to get its full punch of flavours.

-I’d suggest Verdelho Maderia for intimate dinner parties around the kitchen table.
-Verdelho Maderia might be a challenge to obtain, and for those not experienced with wine, the small serving size and bright punch of flavours it provides may come across as confusing.
+I’d suggest Verdelho Madeira for intimate dinner parties around the kitchen table.
+Verdelho Madeira might be a challenge to obtain, and for those not experienced with wine, the small serving size and bright punch of flavours it provides may come across as confusing.